CodeDistillery/angular-no-captcha/README.md

 ### Release

-Release task builds the project and releases a new version to github
+Release task builds the project and releases a new version to GitHub

 ```$ grunt release[:patch | :minor | :major]```